 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for year 9 boys and girls

 - All students in year 9 are offered booster injections of DTP and Meningitis ACWY.
 School nurses will visit secondary schools in the summer term to offer these boosters.
-Letters and consent forms will be sent out to you with further details nearer the time.
+These are the final immunisations offered in the routine childhood schedule.
+You can view the schedule in the downloads section.